eraofchaos/eraofchaos.github.io/artifacts/Armor of Wonders.md

 ## Details

- **Description:** Armour that witnessed the heights of the Empire.
+ **Description:** Armor that witnessed the heights of the Empire.
 One of the components of the Angelic Alliance.

  **Part of Artifact:** ![Angelic Alliance](/images/t/icon_artifact_41.png) [Angelic Alliance](/artifacts/Angelic Alliance/){: .btn .btn--era5}